top of page

 “Ok.”
 Jacob straightened up.
 “We wait until morning.
 We’ll be able to see easily, and maybe your Guard buddies will be able to get through.”

 Sergeant Williams shook his head at the idea.
 “I’ll tell you why that’s not going to happen.
 First, our unit is five miles North-East of here.
 You see how thick Monroe and Apalachee are?”
-The Sergeant pointed to the streets packed with the cars and the swift hunting figures below.
-“That’s not a one day operation.
+The Sergeant pointed to the streets packed with cars and the swift hunting figures below.
+“That’s not a one-day operation.
 Second, there’s no one worth anything here.
 The Governor is gone, all the staff are gone.
 No one has an incentive to come here.
 We have limited supplies.
 Who knows when they’ll get here?
 Lastly, daylight works both ways.
 We might be able to see, but everyone else will be able to as well.
 Nick and I have night vision.
 So, we have a slight advantage in moving now.”

 Jacob pinched his lips tight.
 The rejection of the idea was still there, but he could not find an argument against the facts.